aunt niece travel

 niece-project-06486

-Instead, I had hours of agonizing with them as they tried to narrow down the whole world into one place.
-Some of the girls were more decisive than others, Bethany always knew she wanted to go to Italy, Evie had it narrowed down to 3 countries, Megan knew she wanted to go to South America, and Allie knew more about where she didn’t want to go than were she did want to go.
-But there was no one that just came out and chose a decisive “I want to go to X”.
+Bethany always knew she wanted to go to Italy, Evie had it narrowed down to 3 countries, Megan knew she wanted to go to South America, and Allie knew more about where she didn’t want to go than where she did want to go.
+However, there was no one who simply came out and chose a decisive “I want to go to X.”

 Check out this list of gifts for friends going traveling

 These broad choices of countries were actually a blessing for me, as they had the effect of involving me more in the process.
-I realized that the ‘where’ is actually when the Niece Project journey begins for me – at the decision point of narrowing down an itinerary.
+I realized that the ‘where’ is actually when the Niece Project journey begins for me, at the decision point of narrowing down an itinerary.
 I’ve been more actively involved in the travel decisions than I had expected – but in a good way.

 niece project

-“I want to go to Australia and New Zealand,” Lindsey said with excitement.
-I was happy that she had an answer, but at the same time I knew there were a few challenges with that answer; namely that it was a huge area that she was choosing!
-Australia is as big as the entire US, and New Zealand is further away from Australia than one would think; a big country on its own.
+Australia is as big as the entire US, and New Zealand is further away from Australia than one would think; it’s a big country on its own.
 And then there was the issue of seasons.
-I normally always took the nieces on their trips in the summer as that’s when they have the most free time and we don’t have to worry about school.
+I normally always took the nieces on their trips in the summer, as that’s when they have the most free time and we don’t have to worry about school.

 “That’s great, however, our summer is their winter,” I reminded her, “do you want to go in their winter?”